 The Lazard Funds, Inc., pursuant to a tax-free reorganization effective after the close of business on June 19, 2020 (the "Reorganization").
 The Predecessor Portfolio had substantially the same investment objectives, strategies and policies as the Fund.
-The Predecessor Portfolio commenced operations on December 31, 2008 and the Fund commenced operations after the close of business on June 19, 2020.
+The predecessor fund to the Predecessor Portfolio commenced operations on December 31, 2008, the Predecessor Portfolio commenced operations on September 23, 2011, and the Fund commenced operations after the close of business on June 19, 2020.
 See the sections entitled "Management of the Fund" and "Investment Advisory and Other Services" in this SAI for more information about the Adviser.